 What Anna will do for you: Anna oversees the team that recruits and screens surrogates.

 Mariah Swan was born and raised in Montana, and graduated from Gonzaga University in 2013 with a degree in biology.
-She joined NWSC in 2014 and helped open the office in San Francisco, California.
+She joined NWSC in 2014 and helped open the offices in San Francisco and Sacramento, California.
 Mariah loves hearing the stories of surrogates and intended parents and loves helping them through the complexities that make up the process of surrogacy.

 In her spare time, Mariah enjoys staying active.
 She is an avid skier, climber, and runner, but also has a deep affection for Saturday brunches on her patio.
 She appreciates San Francisco for having a diverse landscape, great weather and an abundance of great food.

 What Mariah will do for you: Mariah provides information and support to surrogates from the first time they contact us until they are matched with a family.
 She assists them through their screening and prepares them to be matched.
-Mariah also guides intended families and surrogates through the process from start to finish.
-She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.
+She works in our San Francisco and Sacramento offices.

 Rachel joined NWSC in July 2015 after finishing her Master’s degree in health communication.
 She has been immersed in the world of women’s health and patient advocacy for several years.
 Creating happy, healthy, and fulfilled families has always been a driving force in Rachel’s life.
 In graduate school she participated and contributed to research focusing on the health of women in the Portland area who were recently diagnosed with breast cancer.
 Rachel is excited to help families make their dreams come true, and to be a part of helping new lives emerge into this world.
 Surrogacy is an incredible gift and it touches her heart that there are people who want to share the beautiful gift of children with others.